-Yes, a lot of people recommend giving a reward as incentive to taking an employee survey.
-But rewards are tricky.
-If you're giving an anonymous survey, it's hard to actually reward people in an invisible way.
-You could give a group reward, but that means you have to look at why you're giving the reward.
+Yes, a lot of people recommend giving a reward such as gift cards as incentive to taking an employee survey.
+But rewards are tricky: if the survey is anonymous, how do you give the reward and what does it look like?
+You could give a group reward, but that means you have to look at why you're doing so.

-The truth is that giving a reward for an employee survey is basically a bribe.
+The truth is that giving survey incentives for an employee survey is basically a bribe.
 And employees responding to a survey to get a bribe will just tick off boxes, not take it seriously.

 If an employee doesn't want to take the survey, it's most likely because they don't believe their input will be heard and they don't believe in the efficacy of the system.
 Solve this problem, rather than dangling a carrot.